zorikg/RED-ACE/README.md

 # RED-ACE
 Data and code for the RED-ACE paper.

+RED-ACE is an ASR Error Detection (AED) model.
+Our approach is based on a modified BERT encoder with an additional embedding layer, that jointly encodes the textual input and the word-level confidence scores into a contextualized representation.
+Our AED pipeline first quantizesthe confidence scores into integers and then feedsthe quantized scores with the transcribed text into the modified Transformer encoder

 ## Data
 Our dataset contains ASR outputs on the [LibriSpeech](https://www.openslr.org/12/) ASR corpus with annotated transcription errors.